Home > Articles > Understanding the Full Form of ED: What Does ED Stand For?

 • It's essential to note that the ED primarily serves as an investigative agency, and in accordance with Government of India (GOI) guidelines, complete information is not typically disclosed in the public domain.

-ED Full Form: Function
+ED Full Form: Functions

 The Enforcement Directorate is responsible for carrying out the provisions of the Foreign Exchange Management Act, 1999 (FEMA), the Prevention of Money Laundering Act, 2002 (PMLA), the Fugitive Economic Offenders Act, 2018 (FEOA) and the Conservation of Foreign Exchange and Prevention of Smuggling Activities Act, 1974 (COFEPOSA).
 The Enforcement Directorate (ED) has several crucial functions related to enforcing economic laws and combating financial crimes.
 Here are the primary functions of the ED: